What Is Content Marketing? A Practical Guide

 Your Subscribers Actually Want to Hear From You

 Think about what it means when someone subscribes to your newsletter.
 They've given you permission to show up in one of their most personal digital spaces.
+You've worked hard to encourage them to join your email list.
 They're raising their hand and saying they're interested in what you have to offer.
 These aren't random people who happened to scroll past your content.
 They're folks who are genuinely more likely to engage with your brand, buy your products, and tell others about you.

 With smart segmentation and personalized content, you can turn this interested audience into genuinely engaged customers.
 That's the kind of opportunity that makes email worth investing in.